SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 10 November 2023 - Fix - Grant admin consent linking button unresponsive

-The grant admin consent linking button wouldn't work anymore.
+Users were no longer able to grant admin consent for the Teams Chat Integration because the button was no longer functional.
 This issue has now been resolved.

 #### 10 November 2023 - Enhancement - Provide a custom username and password when deploying a DaaS Express system